dinhtrivonguyen/nestjs-docker/README.md

 # NestJS + Docker Demo

-This is the first time I set up a NestJS project with Docker for Back-End development I'm not going to go too much in depth on NestJS or Docker since the main focus of this tutorial is to run a NestJS app environment with Docker.
+This is my first time setting up a NestJS project with Docker for Back-End development so I won't go too deep into NestJS or Docker as the main focus of this repo is running the NestJS application environment with Docker.

-In order to fully understand how the upcoming code works, I have to learn a basic understanding of the following subjects:
+To fully understand how the project works, I learned the basics of the following subjects:
--   Working with Terminal
+- Working with terminal
--   JavaScript/TypeScript
+- JavaScript / TypeScript
 - How Docker works
 - ✨Magic ✨

-## Let's begin!
+## Let's get started!

-Creating a new NestJS application
+Create a new NestJS application
-Start by installing the NestJS CLI using npm on your machine and create a new project:
+Started by installing the NestJS CLI using npm on my machine and creating a new project:

 ```sh
 npm i -g @nestjs/cli